mikich-k2v/K2View-Academy/articles/34_JMX_statistics/03_JMX_custom.md

 `value`, the measured value of the statistics.

-The statistic method uses this value to calculate total, last and average values for this measurement.
-In addition, this function also counts the number of times the function has been called and provide a timestamp for the last call.
+In this method, the value is used to calculate total, last and average values for this measurement.
+In addition, this function also counts the number of times the function has been called and provides a timestamp for the last call.

 #### statsDuration